Small Business

 No. The Virtual Summit runs May 2-5.
 The 2022 National Small Business Week runs May 1-7.

 SBA.gov is the U.S. Small Business Administration, which was formed in 1953 to protect the interests of the small business owner.
-The SBA began National Small Business Week in 1963 to celebrate the American entrepreneur and showcase SBA resources.
+The SBA began National Small Business Week in 1963 to celebrate the American entrepreneur and highlight SBA resources.

 Get the Answers You Need,